casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

 ## Step 5.
 Sign and Send a Transaction

 With the Signer connected to the website, it is possible to sign a transaction.
 The Casper Signer will not send the transaction but only sign the transaction using your account keys.
-Your application will need to send the transaction after the wallet signs it with the following code:
+Your application will need to send the transaction after the Signer signs it with the following code:

 ```javascript
 	async function sendTransaction(){